-The human resources department is the heart of a company, it’s the core of what the company does, and for some, it’s the least important department of a company.
+Still, the human resources department is the heart of a company, it’s the core of what the company does, and for some, it’s the least important department of a company.
 While there are many good reasons to have an HR department, there are also some more important reasons to have one.

 Human Resources (HR) departments in companies have existed since the beginning of time.
 HR departments have always been focused on the interests of the company, but today they have evolved into places dedicated to the interests of the people who work there.
 Human resources departments are now tasked with managing the relationships between people and the company, and as a result, they become a central fulcrum of an organization’s culture.
 The HR department might also have an employee benefits platform that focuses on insurance policies, health and wellness as well as various financial benefits.

-The human resources department are responsible for:
+The human resources department are also responsible for:

 - Providing maximum opportunities for the personal development of each employee.

 - Maintaining the dignity of personnel at the workplace.

 - Providing environment and incentives for developing and utilizing creativity.